Woodwardville, Maryland: History

 The village grew along Patuxent Road, paralleling the railroad and centered on the station, store, and Methodist Church.
 By 1878, the population of Woodwardville had grown to 50.
 The Maryland Directory of that year lists a machinist, shoemaker, blacksmith, wheelwright, miller, attorney, and physician in the town, in addition to A. G. Woodward as postmaster and seller of general merchandise.
 In 1879, Public School #8 was built near Patuxent Station, with William T. Anderson serving as the first schoolteacher.
 Although in ruinous condition, the school structure still survives on the east side of Patuxent Road.

 In 1882, Trinity Methodist Episcopal Church South was dedicated.
 Today known as the Trinity United Methodist Church, it remains the centerpiece of the village.
-The general store, which unfortunately does not survive, due to arson vandalism, was located on the west side of the road, just south of where 5th Avenue runs under the railroad track.
+The general store, which does not survive, due to arson vandalism, was located on the west side of the road, just south of where 5th Avenue runs under the railroad track.
 The empty structure of the A.D.
 Riden Hardware Store and Office, a molded concrete block building built in the 1920s, still remains at the northern end of town.
 A.D Riden Hardware Store was a family Run business.
 Trains would drop lumber and things of that sort on their way to the next station, right in Woodwardville.

 The construction of Fort George G. Meade in 1917, west of Odenton, involved the usurping of farmland owned by many of the residents of Woodwardville.
 Furthermore, the siting of Fort Meade closed off the area between Woodwardville and Laurel, prompting the Pennsylvania Railroad to eventually close Patuxent Station.
 In 1927, the Woodwardville Post Office closed, after which the town became known as Patuxent.
 During the 1980s, at the behest of local residents, the town was renamed Woodwardville.